arrobalytics/django-ledger/README.md

 - Bank Accounts.

 __WARNING__: Currently this project is under active development, it is not stable and is not recommended for production environments.
-Breaking changes may occur in future releases and migration backwards compatibility may not be preserved until the first
+Due to its high complexity, breaking changes may occur in future releases and migration backwards compatibility may not be preserved until the first __stable__ release.
-__stable__ release.
 The author is actively working to provide a stable release as soon as possible and to incorporate the following functionality:

 ## High Level Road Map